eth-p/uni-chip8/docs/project/User-Manual.md

 Steps the CHIP-8 emulator to the next instruction.

+**Note:** Reverse stepping is not implemented at this point.

 ### Other Buttons

 #### Load

-Users can run programs that we made, or can upload their own ROM files.
+Users can run programs that we made, or upload their own ROM files.

 #### Reset